hydraulic-institute/edb/source/01_pump-fundamentals/01_sys_curves.md

 ### Minor Losses

-Minor losses in a piping system occur when fluid passes through a fitting, valve, area change, or enters or exits a tank, etc. Any system component that obstructs for changes the direction or pressure of the flow can be considered a minor loss.
+Minor losses in a piping system occur when fluid passes through a fitting, valve, area change, or enters or exits a tank, etc. Any system component that obstructs or changes the direction or pressure of the flow can be considered a minor loss.
 These are categorized differently than the pipe frictional loss (or major loss).
 These minor losses can be the dominant system loss.